Some common road defects include:

 -Misplaced, incorrect or missing road signs

 -Guardrail maintenance issues or absence of a guardrail

 -Potholes, poor road conditions, failure to maintain road quality, lack of traffic signals

 -Defective road construction or poor road design

 If a roadway defect contributes to a car crash, the government entity that is responsible for the development and maintenance or that roadway can be held accountable.

 In this type of complicated case, you need a lawyer with expertise who can prove that standards were violated.

-Crossover Accidents In Arizona due to a Lack of Median Barriers
+Crossover Accidents In Arizona due to a Lack of Cable Median Barriers

 The most dangerous kind of “lane departure” accident involves median “crossovers” – where a vehicle loses control, crosses the median and enters opposing traffic lanes.
 The forces involved in these collisions are extreme and often catastrophic.